lunarphp/lunar/docs/core/upgrading.md

 #### `meta` field cast with `Illuminate\Database\Eloquent\Casts\AsArrayObject`

-All models with `meta` attribute are now cast with `AsArrayObject::class`.
+All models with `meta` attribute are now cast with Laravel's [`AsArrayObject::class`](https://laravel.com/docs/10.x/eloquent-mutators#array-object-and-collection-casting).
 Change your code to get the value with `$model->meta['key'] ?? 'default'` instead of `$model->meta->key`, and without the need of `is_object/is_array` type checking.